Skip to main content

 What's the quick answer?

 CROs earn board trust when forecast changes become explainable, timely, and tied to observable pipeline signals.
-Most board skepticism is not about ambition; it is about surprise.
+Most board skepticism is not about ambition.
+It is about surprise.
 The practical path is to improve post-call data freshness, align manager review criteria, and run exception-based forecast governance each week.
-According to Forrester B2B revenue operations guidance, predictable growth depends on operating consistency more than single-quarter heroics.

 At a glance: What makes a forecast board-trustworthy?